 - Thinly slice a bulb of fennel and sauté in bacon fat and ghee.
 Blanch a small bunch of chopped Swiss chard.
 Add to each a tablespoon of Kale Powder and a tablespoon of Leek Salt.
 Mix the flavored fennel and chard together and serve right away.

-- Melt a cup of coconut oil with a cup of raw cacao and a few chunks of cocoa butter (optional); whisk carefully till blended.
+- Melt a cup of coconut oil with a cup of raw cacao and a few chunks of cocoa butter (optional); whisk carefully until blended.
 Add a teaspoon of vanilla extract, a teaspoon of Ashitaba powder, and a pinch of salt.
 Add a tablespoon of maple syrup as well, if you'd like.
 Pour into ice cube trays and remove when solid.
 Keep refrigerated.
 One cube makes a satisfying and healthy snack.

 - Add to muslin tea bags and steep in a cup of hot water for a healthy tea.
 Add a tablespoon of coconut milk, a teaspoon of honey and squirt of lemon.

 - Sauté a piece of chopped garlic and about a teaspoon of grated ginger in olive or coconut oil.
 When fragrant, add 2 or 3 tablespoons of soy sauce, ½ to 1 teaspoon of Ashitaba Powder and 1 teaspoon of Pepper Salt.
 Mix to combine.
 Add to a cup or so of cooked rice.

 - Cook two to three carrots cut into matchstick-size pieces in coconut oil until soft.
 Add a teaspoon of powder and mix together.
 Sprinkle with tamari and a bit of lemon juice, and salt to taste.

 - Add a teaspoon or so to leeks roasted in olive oil, along with sea salt and Charred Eggplant Powder.